Print this page

 Our sincerest condolences and prayers must be with those who have been affected by this tragedy.
 I doubt there is a single Muslim in the entire UK who doesn't know someone caught up either directly or indirectly in the mayhem and chaos of London yesterday morning.
 The mixed emotions of intense relief upon receiving confirmation of safety from loved ones and friends coupled with the grief felt for those who have lost fathers, husbands, wives and other beloved ones can only have left the hearts heaving under the weight of feeling.

-The Muslims find themselves in a state of confusion - What should they believe?
-What does Islamic Law (ash-sharī'ah) say?
+The Muslims find themselves in a state of confusion - what should they believe?
+What does Islamic Law (ash-shari'ah) say?
 What should they tell other Muslims?
-What should they tell other non-Muslims?
+What should they tell other Non-Muslims?

 Islamic Law